pranav-P92/AWS-SAA/README.md

 ### Why ENIs are useful

-- High availability / failover
-    - Detach ENI from a failed instance
+- keep the same private IP: detach an ENI from one instance and attach it to another.
-    - Attach it to a healthy instance
-    - **IP address stays the same**
-- Multiple network interfaces
+- If an EC2 instance fails, move the ENI to another instance quickly helps to reduce downtime.
-    - One instance can have **multiple ENIs**
+- EC2 instace can have multiple ENI's. useful for separating traffic.
-    - Separate traffic (public vs backend)
-- Security separation
-    - Different **security groups per ENI**
-    - Isolate traffic types
+- When ENI moves, the security configuration moves too.

 ### **EC2 Hibernation**